What is an Everyday Athlete?

-As I will explain shortly, anyone can use the Everyday Athlete playbook to feel better; to become stronger (both physically and mentally), become more confident at work and play, and to lead by example for future generations.
+As I will explain shortly, anyone can use the Lead By Example book to feel better; to become stronger (both physically and mentally), become more confident at work and play, and to lead by example for future generations.
 Whether it’s you inspiring your own kids, your nieces and nephews, or the parents of offspring you’ll never meet, we all have a responsibility to ourselves, our loved ones and the societies in which we live to forge a foundation that is both fun and future-proof.

-Did you know that at the time of writing the book, one-in-five children and adolescents, globally, were overweight?
+Did you know that at the time of writing the Lead By Example book, one-in-five children and adolescents, globally, were overweight?
 Or that 39% of all adults are overweight?
 And you can be sure, these numbers will only get worse as this book ages.
 But it’s no real surprise, is it?

 Pandemic-related spikes aside, statistics show that most of us are generally spending more time online — shopping, business meetings, studying, booking holidays, playing games… the list goes on.
 And while such conveniences and efficiencies were designed to provide us with more free time, the opposite is often the case, as anyone who has “gone down the rabbit hole” can attest.
 As a result, we’re leading more sedentary lives.
 That correlates directly to decreasing fitness and associated weight gain.